ARTICLE I. NAME

 Section 2.
 The Executive Board shall have the power to fill any vacancy in elective offices except that of president.
 The person so appointed by the Executive Board shall serve the unexpired term.
 In the case of the death, incapacity or resignation of the president of the Association, the vice president/president-elect shall become president and shall serve until the end of his own elected term.

 ARTICLE VII.
 AMENDMENTS

 Amendments to this constitution may be proposed by the Executive Board or by a petition signed by 10% of the active members of the Association.
-Proposed amendments shall become effective when approved by 2/3 of the members voting in a ballot conducted by mail, in the manner provided in the Bylaws.
+Proposed amendments shall become effective when approved by 2/3 of the members voting in a ballot conducted by mail or electronically, in the manner provided in the Bylaws.

 ARTICLE VIII.
 BYLAWS

 Amendments to the Bylaws may be proposed by any voting member of the Association.

 Proposed amendments shall be submitted to the secretary, who shall send notice, either electronically or in paper, to the voting members 30 days prior to the meeting of the Association at which they will be presented for discussion.

 At such meeting, a proposed bylaw amendment may be amended, provided that the amendment is consistent with the original proposed bylaw amendment.

 If approved by a two-thirds majority of the members present and voting at the meeting, the final version of the amendment shall be adopted.